-Truman Street and San Fernando Road are the main east-west corridors through the city, running parallel to each other and one block apart for most of the city's length, and merging at the eastern and western city boundaries.
-They run parallel to Interstate 5 and eventually connect to it to the east and west of the city.
-Truman Street is just over a mile long, has a right-of-way width of 80 feet and typically has 5 travel lanes and intermittent curbside parking.
-The portion of San Fernando Road within the specific plan area is just over a mile long, has a right of way width of 80 feet and typically has five lanes total - three travel lanes with two combined travel/parallel parking lanes.
+connect to it to the east and west of the city.
+Truman Street is just over a mile long, has a right-of-way width of 80 feet and typically has 5 travel lanes and intermittant curbside parking.
+The portion of San Fernando Road within the specific plan area is just over a mile long, has a right of way width of 80 feet and typically has five lanes total three travel lanes with two combined travel/parallel parking lanes.
 The San Fernando Mall maintains the same public street right-of-way but has only two travel lanes with angled and parallel curbside parking on opposite sides of the street.

-There are four major entrances to the city that lead directly to these corridors, forming defacto "gateways" to the city: the northern entrance on Maclay Avenue, the southern entrance along Brand and San Fernando Mission Boulevards (after descending from I-5 off-ramps), and points of arrival at the eastern and western ends along San Fernando Road and Truman Street.
+There are four major entrances to the city which lead directly to these corridors, forming de-facto "gateways" to the city: the northern entrance on Maclay Avenue, the southern entrance along Brand and San Fernando Mission Boulevards (after descending from I-5 off-ramps), and points of arrival at the eastern and western ends along San Fernando Road.

-The northern "gateway" is marked by a gateway structure that crosses over Maclay Avenue at 8th Street.
+The northern "gateway" along Maclay is a nondescript portion that offers little sense of arrival.
+A street sign announcing the city limits accompanies a sign prohibiting street vendors, conveying a somewhat unwelcoming image.
+However, the city has recognized the importance of this 'gateway" to the city, and has proposed to build a gateway structure as part of future Maclay streetscape improvements.
 The southern gateway along San Fernando Mission Boulevard is unmarked by special design treatments or gateway architecture but its arrival via Highway 118 makes its presence more apparent to arriving visitors.

-The eastern gateway at the junction of San Fernando Road and Truman Street is actually located in the City of Los Angeles.
+The eastern gateway on San Fernando Road is actually located in the City of Los Angeles.
 It announces one's entrance to San Fernando with a low adobe-styled wall with signage reading "The City of San Fernando - Historic and Visionary" set amidst lush landscaping.
 While this monument sign effectively announces a point of entry to the city, as it stands at the "fork" in the road dividing Truman Street and San Fernando Road, it does not distinguish between the two corridors or direct visitors to the San Fernando Mall or other destinations within the city.

-A similar potential western gateway location at the counterpart "fork" at San Fernando Road and Truman Street is also located in the City of Los Angeles, just outside the city boundary.
+A similar potential western gateway location at the counterpart "fork" is also located in the City of Los Angeles, just outside the city boundary.
 It lies amidst a barren urban landscape characterized by vacant lots, asphalt, and concrete traffic islands, and is not an appealing image for the western entrance to San Fernando.
-The actual western city boundary crosses Truman Street and San Fernando Road several buildings to the west of Hubbard Street and is not physically discernible other than the presence of a city boundary sign.

-The discussion that follows will cover the existing zoning on each of the corridors, as well as the development pattern and physical conditions of each street at the time of the amending of this plan.
+The actual city boundary crosses Truman Street and San Fernando Road several buildings to the west of Hubbard Street and is not physically discernable other than the presence of a city boundary sign.
+The discussion that follows will cover the existing zoning on each of the corridors, as well as the development pattern and physical conditions of each street at the time of the drafting of this plan.
 Because each street's spatial characteristics are essential to understanding the physical conditions of the corridor, they are analyzed in detail.
 Design factors such as where buildings are sited relative to the street and sidewalk; elements such as landscaping, lighting, and street furniture; and the articulation and number of openings on building facades all influence the quality of the street and their "sense of place."
-These in turn condition the corridors as settings for economic and community activity, and are discussed below.
+These in turn condition the corridors as settings for economic and community activity.